unicode-org/cldr/ldml/tr35-numbers.md

 While for English this may seem overly complex, for some other languages different plural forms are used for different unit types; the plural forms for certain unit types may not use all of the plural-form tags defined for the language.

-For example, if the the currency is ZWD and the number is 1234, then the latter maps to `count="other"` for English.
+For example, if the currency is ZWD and the number is 1234, then the latter maps to `count="other"` for English.
 The unit pattern for that is "{0} {1}", and the display name is "Zimbabwe dollars".
 The final formatted number is then "1,234 Zimbabwe dollars".

 When the currency symbol is substituted into a pattern, there may be some further modifications, according to the following.